 In May 1934, Tomas Tomasson was appointed as Estonia’s first Honorary Consul in Reykjavik, in which capacity he served until 1958 when the consulate was eventually closed Estonia and Iceland's political contacts were disrupted in 1940 for 51 years.
 An Icelandic consulate and mutual embassies were never opened.

 On 11 February 1991, Iceland's Parliament, Althingi, adopted a resolution that expressed support for the independence of Estonia, Latvia and Lithuania and laid emphasis on the attaining of it by way of peaceful negotiations.
 Iceland re-recognised Estonia's independence on 22 August 1991.

 On 26 August 1991, Estonia's Foreign Minister Lennart Meri and Iceland’s Foreign Minister Jón Baldvin Hannibalsson signed a joint declaration on the re-establishment of diplomatic relations.

-Iceland’s current Ambassador to Estonia Kristίn Aðalbjörg Árnadóttir presented her credentials to President Toomas Hendrik Ilves on 15 January 2014.
+Iceland’s current Ambassador to Estonia Árni Þór Sigurðsson presented his credentials to President Kersti Kaljulaid on 20 March 2018.
 The ambassador resides in Helsinki.
 Estonian Ambassador to Iceland Janne Jõesaar-Ruusalu presented his credentials to President Guðni Thorlacius Jóhannesson on 14 February 2017, she resides in Oslo.